 Our aim is to provide students with the knowledge they need to place local, national and global events in context and evaluate them critically.
 We try to stimulate an appreciation of the variety of landscapes throughout the world and to open students' eyes to the beauty of landscape features and environments.

-Download the Yr10/11 Curriculum Map 2020/21 for detailed information on topics and homework requirements.
+Download the Year 10 & 11 KS4 Detailed Curriculum Overview for detailed information on topics and homework requirements.

 The department has 2 large specialist teaching rooms, one of which is equipped with 32 computers.